gnarzilla/gnarzilla/README.md

 # thatch

-Building the internet for the apocolypse.
+Building the internet for the apocalypse.
 Update your blog with a can on a string from the smoldering rubble.

 I develop secure, performant, privacy-focused applications deployed at the edge under the **Deadlight** ecosystem.
 A cohesive collection of open-source tools for resilient web platforms, multi-protocol networking, and edge-native infrastructure.
 These systems are designed for the 80% of the planet that doesn't have datacenter-grade connectivity: mesh networks, satellite links, intermittent connectivity, resource-constrained devices.